-Parameter Default Descri ption Debug OFF The de /tmp/c:\TE Overric parame or TEM is logg options combin e type of logging performed for debugging operations. bugging information is written to the 'wlproxy.log file on UNIX systems and CMP\wlproxy.log on Windows NT/2000 systems. de this location and filename by setting the WLLogFile eter to a different directory and file.
-Ensure that the tmp P directory has write permission assigned to the user who ed in to the server.
-Set any of the following logging is (HFC, HTW, HFW, and HTC options may be set in nation by entering them separated by commas, for le "HFC, HTW"): ON The plug-in logs informational and error messages.
-OFF No debugging information is logged.
-HFC The plug-in logs headers from the client, informational, and error messages.
-HTW The plug-in logs headers sent to WebLogic Server, and informational and error messages.
-HFW The plug-in logs headers sent from WebLogic Server, and informational and error messages.
-HTC The plug-in logs headers sent to the client, informational messages, and error messages.
-ERR Prints only the Error messages in the plug-in.
-ALL The plug-in logs headers sent to and from the client, headers sent to and from WebLogic Server, information messages, and error messages.

-Parameter Default Description WLLogFile See the Debug parameter Specifies path and file name for the log file that is generated when the Debug parameter is set to ON.
+Parameter Name Default Description Applicable to Debug OFF Sets the type of logging performed for debugging operations.
+The debugging information is written to the /tmp/wlproxy.log file on UNIX systems and c:\TEMP\wlproxy.log on Windows NT/2000 systems.
+NSAPI, ISAPI, and Apache plug-in, HttpClusterServlet, and HttpProxyServlet.
+For HttpClusterServlet and HttpProxyServlet, the only possible values are ON and OFF.
+Override this location and filename by setting the WLLogFile parameter to a different directory and file.
+(See the WLTempDir parameter for an additional way to change this location.)
+Ensure that the tmp or TEMP directory has write permission assigned to the user who is logged in to the server.
+Set any of the following logging options (HFC,HTW,HFW, and HTC options may be set in combination by entering them separated by commas, for example "HFC,HTW"): ON - The plug-in logs informational and error messages.
+OFF - No debugging information is logged.
+HFC - The plug-in logs headers from the client, informational, and error messages.
+HTW - The plug-in logs headers sent to WebLogic Server, and informational and error messages.
+HFW - The plug-in logs headers sent from WebLogic Server, and informational and error messages.
+HTC - The plug-in logs headers sent to the client, informational messages, and error messages.
+ERR - Prints only the Error messages in the plug-in.
+ALL - The plug-in logs headers sent to and from the client, headers sent to and from WebLogic Server, information messages, and error messages.
+WLLogFile See the Debug parameter Specifies path and file name for the log file that is generated when the Debug parameter is set to ON.
 You must create this directory before setting this parameter.
+NSAPI, ISAPI, and Apache plug-in, HttpClusterServlet, and HttpProxyServlet

-WLDNSRefreshInterval 0 (Lookup Only applies to NSAPI and Apache. once, during startup) If defined in the proxy configuration, specifies number of seconds interval at which WebLogic Server refreshes DNS name to IP mapping for a server.
+Parameter Name Default Description Applicable to WLDNSRefreshInterv al 0 (Lookup once, during startup) Only applies to NSAPI and Apache.
+NSAPI and Apache plug-in If defined in the proxy configuration, specifies number of seconds interval at which WebLogic Server refreshes DNS name to IP mapping for a server.
 This can be used in the event that a WebLogic Server instance is migrated to a different IP address, but the DNS name for that server's IP remains the same.
 In this case, at the specified refresh interval the DNS<->IP mapping will be updated.
 WLTempDir See the Debug parameter Specifies the directory where a wlproxy.log will be created.
 If the location fails, the Plug-In resorts to creating the log file under C:/temp in Windows and /tmp in all Unix platforms.
-Also specifies the location of the wl_proxy directory for post data files.
-When both WLTempDir and WLLogFile are set, WLLogFile will override as to the location of wlproxy.log.
-WLTempDir will still determine the location of wl_proxy directory.
-DebugConfigInfo OFF Enables the special query parameter "WebLogicBridgeConfig".
+NSAPI, ISAPI, and Apache plug-in Also specifies the location of the wl_proxy directory for POST data files.
+When both WLTempDir and WLLogFile are set, WLLogFile will override as to the location of wlproxy.log.WLTempDir will still determine the location of wl_proxy directory.
+DebugConfigInfo OFF Enables the special query parameter " WebLogicBridgeConfig".
 Use it to get details about configuration parameters from the plug-in.
-For example, if you enable "WebLogicBridgeConfig" by setting DebugConfigInfo and then send a request that includes the query string?WebLogicBridgeConfig, then the plug-in gathers the configuration information and run-time statistics and returns the information to the browser.
+NSAPI, ISAPI, and Apache plug-in, HttpClusterServlet, and HttpProxyServlet For example, if you enable " WebLogicBridgeConfig" by setting DebugConfigInfo and then send a request that includes the query string ?
+WebLogicBridgeConfig, then the plug-in gathers the configuration information and run-time statistics and returns the information to the browser.
 The plug-in does not connect to WebLogic Server in this case.
 This parameter is strictly for debugging and the format of the output message can change with releases.
 For security purposes, keep this parameter turned OFF in production systems.